 Sex: Male/Neutered

-~ FRICK & FRACK ARE being FOSTERED IN LOS ALTOS, CA ~
+~ SQUINTS IS being FOSTERED IN CAMPBELL, CA ~

-Frick is spayed and Frack is neutered.
-Both are current on their vaccinations and microchipped.
-If you are interested in either Frick or Frack, please fill out the online adoption application and email Nicole at nicolesalacain@gmail.com An adoption application and home check are required.
+If you are interested in Squints, please fill out the online adoption application and email Nicole at nicolesalacain@gmail.com

-The tax deductible donation for either Frick or Frack is $250.00
+The tax deductible donation for Squints is $800

 Sex: Male/Neutered

-We are no longer accepting applications for Molly.
+We are no longer accepting applications for Oliver.
 Please look at our other dogs available for adoption.

 Poncho (5808)